 Rafting in the Mother Lode

+For an adventurous vacation nothing offers thrills like the wild and scenic Tuolumne River or the North Fork of the Stanislaus river.
 Relax on the Merced River in the Yosemite valley in summer, or endure the extreme whitewater of the Tuolumne river following the spring thaw.
-Both offer a beautiful look at the rugged, steep, and stunning Sierra foothills.
+All offer a beautiful look at the rugged, steep, and stunning Sierra foothills, details below…

 Kayaks, canoes and inner tubes go with the flow on this scenic three (3) mile course of the Mokelumne River past the Gold Rush towns of Jackson and Mokelumne Hill.
 Easy access and a series of short but peppy rapids make this a popular spot for novice whitewater fans and kayakers in training for more advance runs.